-Section 8.09.1 AGRICULTURAL/RESOURCE COMMERCIAL DISTRICT - Aggregate Extraction and Reuse undeveloped areas in urban service areas and suburban subdivision areas with significant geologic resources.
-The application of this district will be considered in areas with significant geologic resources where access or traffic generated by the site will not adversely impact the safety or operation of a federal or state highway or intersections on the County State Aid System; areas that;.
-Uses located within this district should support agricultural and resource uses, prevent destruction or disruption of significant habitats, and avoid conflicts with agricultural and residential uses.
+Section 8.09.1 AGRICULTURAL/RESOURCE COMMERCIAL DISTRICT - Aggregate Extraction and Reuse

+The purpose of this district is to provide a suitable location for agricultural and resource uses within the Resource Protection Area of the Olmsted County Land Use Plan and in undeveloped areas in urban service areas and suburban subdivision areas with significant geologic resources.
+The application of this district will be considered in areas with significant geologic resources where access or traffic generated by the site will not adversely impact the safety or operation of a federal or state highway or intersections on the County State Aid System; areas that uses located within this district should support agricultural and resource uses, prevent destruction or disruption of significant habitats, and avoid conflicts with agricultural and residential uses.
 These uses should not require additional public investment in infrastructure as a result of establishment of the use, except where provided at the applicant's expense.
 This district should be applied where the potential for commercial and industrial uses following restoration of an aggregate-related use is limited by access, location, impacts on residences or other sensitive uses, impacts on natural habitats, or other considerations.